 VSP investigating fatal Buchanan County crash

 BUCHANAN COUNTY, Va.
-(WVVA) - The Virginia State Police are investigating a fatal single-vehicle crash that occurred on Friday, September 8, at 7:40 p.m. on Route 643, approximately 1.4 miles north of Route 652.
+(WVVA) - The Virginia State Police is investigating a fatal crash in Buchanan County that occurred on September 11 at 6:55 p.m. on Route 652, approximately one mile east of Route 643.

-A 2004 Ford Ranger was traveling north on Route 643.
-As the truck came into a curve, it ran off the left side of the road, went over an embankment and partially overturned into a creek.
+A 2005 Harley-Davidson motorcycle was traveling west on Route 652 when it ran off the right side of the road just before a bridge.
+The motorcycle continued down an embankment, struck another embankment and came to rest in a creek below the bridge.

-The driver, Tiffany B. Estep, 35, of Hurley, was not wearing her seatbelt and was ejected from the vehicle, while a 16-year-old female passenger was transported to a nearby hospital for treatment of serious injuries.
-She was wearing her seatbelt.

-Estep was transported to Buchanan General Hospital, where she succumbed to her injuries later that same day.
+The driver was thrown from the bike.
+Gary D. Mullins, 71, of Grundy, Va., died at the scene.
+He was wearing a helmet.

 Copyright 2023 WVVA.
 All rights reserved.